QuantGen/MAIZE-HUB/README.md

 ├── README
 ├── source
 │   ├── Agronomic_information
-│   │   | # save here the agronmic information files downloaded from G2F (see Source above), one file per year.
+│   │   | # save here the agronomic information files downloaded from G2F (see Source above), one file per year.
 │   ├── Genotype
 │   │    # save here the compressed vcf file with genotypes, downloaded from G2F │   ├── Metadata